评估由人工智能驱动的漏洞扫描器,以实现新一代应用安全

 Summary

-The platforms evaluated were Kolega, Almanax, Corgea, and Gecko Security.
+The four platforms evaluated in this study are Kolega, Almanax, Corgea, and Gecko Security

 Our primary takeaways include: